Preparing your application

 - costs related to the construction of the housing.

-This is not an exhaustive list, your OPE Partnership lead or Regional Programme team can help with any specific queries for costs not listed above.
+This is not an exhaustive list, your OPE Partnership Lead or Regional Programme Manager can help with any specific queries for costs not listed above.

 - What are non-monetised impacts?